jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-Note that all of those files need to be -1 because the count includes a header.
+Note that all of those files needed to be -1 because the count included a
+header.

-> Individual MetaPhlAn2 files are not provided here due to redundancy with
+> :warning: Individual MetaPhlAn2 files are not provided here due to redundancy
-> combined file(s)
+with combined file(s)

 The summarised output MetaPhlAn2 files can be seen in `06-additional_data_files`
 under Data R15.

 Finally, some read statistics by applying the same 0.01% threshold used in MALT
-are gained via the `099-MetaPhlan2_Summary_statistics.R` script.
+were gained via the `099-MetaPhlan2_Summary_statistics.R` script.
 These were
-then manually added to the metadata file.
+then manually added to the main analysis metadata file (Data R04 in
+`06-additional_data_files`).

 ---